-I only knot occasionally.
-So, I’ve developed a way to knot using either a corsage pin or an old stick pin that I have.
+There's an effective way to knot using either a corsage pin or an old stick pin.
 (A straight pin is not strong enough for this.)
-However, if you plan to do a lot of knotting, you might want to consider either learning to use an awl and a pair of tweezers, or for a more high tech approach, take a look at a tool called the tri-cord knotter.
+However, if you plan to do a lot of knotting, you might want to consider either learning to use an awl and a pair of tweezers, or for a more high-tech approach, take a look at a tool called the tri-cord knotter.
 These tools will make it easier for you to make consistent and tight knots.
-Most bead vendors sell tools which are specially made for knotting.
+Most bead vendors sell tools that are specially made for knotting.
 Many of them also offer books and even videos on this technique as well.

 Start Knotting Between Beads

-Since you will use either silk or nylon cord, I suggest finishing one end of the necklace with a bead tip before starting to knot.
+Since you will use either silk or nylon cord, it's best to finish one end of the necklace with a bead tip before starting to knot.

-Removing the Pin from KnotHere comes the tricky part.
+This is the tricky part.
 Keep the knot up against the bead while you slip the pin out.
 Then take the pin and hold it on top of the cord and up against the knot.
 Pull the cord with one hand, and push the knot against the bead using the pin in your other hand.
-(Hopefully, you’re not trying to chew gum and rub your stomach too.)

-I've also seen people do this same technique, but instead of pushing with the pin, they use their fingers to push the knot further up against the bead.
+An alternative method is that instead of pushing with the pin you use your fingers to push the knot further up against the bead.

 Either way works.
 The idea is that you want to knot to be flush up against the bead after you remove the pin or awl.
 This is where practice will make a big difference because the more you do it the better you will get at this important step in the process.